-Master Data Reconciliation – In Master data reconciliation, model, only the master data between legacy source and target system are reconciled.
-Due to the fact that master data is mostly unchanged or very slow in changing, it is not a very tough reconciliation process.
+Master Data Reconciliation – In the Master data reconciliation, model, only the master data between the legacy source and target system are reconciled.
+Because master data is mostly unchanged or very slow in changing, it is not a very tough reconciliation process.

 - Check the total count of rows – (Total data rows in legacy to target system).

 - Check the total number of columns from the legacy to the target system.